 - Elderly people in US nursing homes have died after mass stings.

 Could this happen in Australia?

 Yes.
-About one quarter of Australia is vulnerable to fire ant invasion, including much of the populated coastal belt.
-Large parts of Queensland, NSW, the ACT and Victoria would all be exposed to these deadly intruders.
+Nearly all of Australia is vulnerable to fire ant invasion, including much of the populated coastal belt.
+Large parts of Queensland, NSW, the ACT, WA and Victoria would all be exposed to these deadly intruders.

 Fire ants might be small, but when their nests are disturbed they rise up in their thousands to swarm and sting their intruder en masse.

 Without the regular use of chemical baits, infested parks, gardens and homes become uninhabitable.
 In the US, 30% to 60% of people in infested areas are stung each year.
 The stings are painful, hence their name ‘fire’ ants.
 The alkaloid venom causes pustules and, in some people, allergic reactions.